klaudiosinani/singlie/readme.md

 Singly exposes a progressive and serializable API, that can be utilized through a simple and minimal syntax, allowing you to combine and chain methods effectively.

+Usage examples can be also found at the [`test`](https://github.com/klauscfhq/singly/tree/master/test) directory.

 ### Linear Singly Linked List

 ```js